jfrux/cfenv/README.md

 When run without a version number, `cfenv global` reports the currently configured global version.

+### cfenv start

+Starts a railo web server context within the current directory.

+    $ cfenv start

+Also, you can specify the port the server will run on if the default `8888` just won't do.

+    $ cfenv start --port 3000

 ### cfenv shell

 Sets a shell-specific Railo version by setting the `CFENV_VERSION`